 It is easy to withhold trust from companies that engage in autonomandering, even though this form of lobbying is commonplace.
-Given the many prominent AV companies located in Pennsylvania (such as Argo AI, Aurora and Locomation Inc.), the entire industry will present poorly if the proposed Pennsylvania bill goes forward without amendment-it is not a case of a single rogue actor behaving poorly, but the concerted effort of a group of prominent AV companies.
+Given the many prominent AV companies located in Pennsylvania, the entire industry will present poorly if the proposed Pennsylvania bill goes forward without amendment-it is not a case of a single rogue actor behaving poorly, but the concerted effort of a group of prominent AV companies.
 What distinguishes AV regulation from other forms of legislation is the presence of ethical standards for AI development which demand that special respect be paid to democratic processes.
 Autonomandering fails to recognize or respect the ethical values represented by democracy.